 Because these are a factor, it is impossible to have a perfect credit score if you’re new to credit.
 But it doesn’t take long to bring the credit score up by beginning to use credit, and those with established credit should maintain their long-standing accounts.

 4) New Credit – New credit is a factor that is taken into consideration when determining credit scores, but it doesn’t hold a lot of weight in the calculation.
 Opening multiple new credit lines won’t improve your score – in fact, doing so could be a red flag that you are in financial trouble, bringing your credit score down.

 Newer accounts also bring your average account age down, which will have a larger effect on your credit score if you don’t have a lot of other credit information.
 Opening a new credit account shows you are in a position to obtain new credit, but it is best to apply for and open new credit accounts only as needed.

-5) Credit Mix – Repaying a variety of debt products such as loans, credit cards, mortgages, medical debts, student loans, cell phone and utility bills, shows you can handle all types of credit.
+5) Credit Mix – Repaying a variety of debt products such as loans, credit cards, mortgages, medical debts, student loans, cell phones, and utility bills, shows you can handle all types of credit.
 A good rule of thumb is to have a solid mix of revolving credit and installment loans.

 Maintain Those Better Scores

 Filing bankruptcy can actually improve credit scores because your debt is discharged.
 Right after you get your discharge, you will have to take steps to maintain and/or rebuild your credit.